-Any company who is officially certified by one of the three official certification companies (Leaping Bunny, PETA or Choose Cruelty Free) does NOT sell their brand in China- regardless whether their parent company does.
+Any company who is officially certified by one of the three official certification companies (Leaping Bunny, PETA or Choose Cruelty Free) does NOT sell their brand in China, does not allow their suppliers/manufacturers/third parties to test on animals on their behalf, and does not conduct tests on animals themselves- regardless of whether their parent company does.
 While each of these certifications is official, the Leaping Bunny is the most reliable as it scrutinises the entire supply chain and includes independent audits.

 2. Your money does go to the parent company.

 Ultimately, if you purchase from a cruelty-free brand that is owned by a parent company, a portion of your spending does go to the parent company.
 It is at the consumer’s discretion whether or not they wish to purchase from these brands, and it is an understandable ongoing debate that buy purchasing from these brands, you are helping to fund further animal testing under the regulation’s of the parent company- which is the opposite of what we want.